-PTA 190 Clinical Education I\\ 3 cr.
-Sem: M 200 Clin. hrs./sem.
+PTA 190 Clinical Education I\\

+200 Clin. hrs./sem.
+Sem: M

-Pre-Req: PTA 105, 115, 120, 140, 170, 200
+Pre-Reg: PTA 105, 115, 120, 140, 170, 200

 This course is a supervised clinical practice of physical therapy procedures and clinical skills that were learned in the previous fall and spring semesters.
 Students will be under the direct supervision of a physical therapist or a physical therapist assistant in an off-campus setting.
 Clinical competency in specified skills will be evaluated and documented.